bhdirect-ebooks/dev-docs/source/code/dictionaries.md

 <small>* or other grouping used by the work itself</small>

-Option 1 should be used in most cases.
+Option 1 is best used when the average length of entries is long.
-Option 2 should be considered if the average length of the entries is short.
+Option 2 should be considered when the average length of entries is short.

 ### Option 1 Example: